 During the year ended September 30, 2013, the Authority entered into an interlocal agreement with the Lee County Housing Finance Authority ("Lee HFA") to originate first mortgage loans in Palm Beach County (the "Single Family Loan Program").
 Lee HFA entered into first mortgage origination agreements with participating lenders to make 30-year fixed rate loans to homebuyers in their respective county.
-The Authority received income from its participation in the Lee HFA program in the amount of \$0 and \$20,954, during the years ended September 30, 2023 and 2022, respectively.
-During the fiscal years ended September 30, 2023 and 2022, the Authority disbursed \$0 and \$30,000, respectively, to fund second mortgages under its second mortgage loans (down payment assistance loans) program and received repayments of \$130,000 and \$293,700, respectively.
+The Authority received income from its participation in the Lee HFA program in the amount of \$6,118, during the year ended September 30, 2024 and no amount for the year ended September 30, 2023.
+During the years ended September 30, 2024 and 2023, the Authority disbursed \$20,000 and \$0, respectively, to fund second mortgages under its second mortgage loans (down payment assistance loans) program and received repayments of \$50,000 and \$130,000, respectively.